St. Ermin's Hotel: Background

 St. Ermin's Hotel in St James's Park, London, was originally a horse-shoe shaped mansion block built in 1887–1889 to the designs of Edwin T. Hall (1851–1923).
 Mansion blocks (high-status, serviced apartments) were first seen in Victoria Street, London, in the 1850s and remain a feature of the area today.
 St Ermin's Mansions was typical in both plan and elevation; Hall employed the fashionable red-brick Queen Anne style for the exterior and grouped the apartments around a courtyard, which functioned both as a carriageway and garden for the residents.
 Four entrances led off the courtyard into the apartments (the two entrances in the side wings still exist in their original form to this day).
 By 1894, the building appears to have been extended along Broadway as far as St Ermin's Hill.

 In 1896, the building was purchased with the intention of converting it into a hotel, and by 1899, the change of use was complete.
 Such conversions were not uncommon.
 Several mansion blocks at that time were built offering apartments with a bathroom but no kitchen.
 Instead, an army of servants provided service in rooms plus communal dining, reading, and smoking rooms provided ground floor reception areas ready made for the needs of a hotel.

 The new owners embarked on a major refurbishment programme undertaken by the theatre architect J. P. Briggs (1869–1944), providing a spectacular sequence of public reception rooms with very rich plasterwork.
 Briggs remodelled the far end of the courtyard, creating a neo-Baroque space with raised verandah leading into a double-height foyer dominated by an undulating balcony at gallery level, accessed via a double staircase.
 In the eastern side of the building Briggs created a double-height ballroom with similar undulating balcony (reminiscent of theatre boxes) and unusual Art Nouveau plasterwork linked by anteroom with the former restaurant (now The Cloisters), the cove of which was decorated with lively rococo plasterwork.

-Following a change of ownership in 2010 the hotel has again undergone substantial refurbishment.
+Following a change of ownership in 2010 the hotel again underwent substantial refurbishment and its main entrance was updated.

-Recently the hotel has undergone an update to the main entrance of the hotel.